David Lane (white supremacist)

-David Eden Lane (November 2, 1938 – May 28, 2007) was an American neo-Nazi and a co-founder of the white supremacist terrorist organization The Order.
+David Eden Lane (November 2, 1938 – May 28, 2007) was an American neo-Nazi and a co-founder of the white supremacist organization The Order.
 For his actions as part of The Order, Lane was convicted and sentenced to 190 years in prison for racketeering, conspiracy, and the violation of the civil rights of Alan Berg, a Jewish radio talk show host, who prosecutors claimed was murdered by a member of the group via a drive-by shooting with Lane acting as driver, though they were unsuccessful in getting murder convictions.
-He died while still incarcerated at the FCI Terre Haute in Terre Haute, Indiana.
+He died while incarcerated at the FCI Terre Haute in Terre Haute, Indiana.

 While in prison, Lane wrote many white supremacist materials and coined the "Fourteen Words", a well known white supremacist slogan in North America.
 He has been described by the Southern Poverty Law Center as "one of the most important ideologues of contemporary white supremacy".

 Early life

 David Lane was born November 2, 1938 in Woden, Iowa.
 At the time of his birth, the town was largely populated by Germanic immigrants.
 Lane was the third of four siblings, with a brother and two sisters.
 His father was an alcoholic itinerant worker who was physically abusive toward his wife and children; Lane described his father as "a truly despicable creature", and described his mother as an "uneducated [...] farm girl".
 In one instance, his father beat Lane's older brother Roger so severely that he was rendered permanently deaf.
-When Lane was four years old, his father abandoned his family.
+In 1942, when Lane was four years old, his father abandoned his family.
 In 1944, Roger was found searching for food in a neighbor's trash bins, and Lane and his sisters were placed in an orphanage.

 After being placed in state care Lane was separated from and lost contact with his biological family.
 He was soon adopted by a traveling Lutheran minister.
-With his new family he moved very frequently.
+With his new family he moved frequently.
 Traveling across the Midwestern United States with his adoptive family, Lane finally settled in Aurora, Colorado, where he attended Hinkley High School.
 His adoptive family was strictly Christian, which contributed to Lane's distaste for Christianity.
-As an adult, he changed his last name back to his biological father's surname, rather than his adopted family's.
-He attended a community college; there he had good grades, but left after one semester.
+As an adult, he changed his last name back to his biological father's surname, rather than that of his adopted family.
+He attended a community college, which he left after one semester despite obtaining good grades.